Skip to content

 archive_date_format: MMMM yyyy

-If you do not want the full month name, you can make the the date configuration MM/yyyy, for example.
+If you do not want the full month name, you can make the date configuration MM/yyyy, for example.

 If you want to add the day, you can add a placeholder for them.
 For example, to get an American-style output, make it MM/dd/yyyy.
 For the plugin to sort the blog posts by the full date, you will also need to set the archive_url_date_format to include the month and day, so make it MM/dd/yyyy as well.